How to Utter Hebrew Vav: “Vav” or “Waw”?

 It is not in the scope of this article to prove that all languages are corrupted but one: Hebrew.
 After the confusion of the languages at the tower of Bavel, Hebrew has been preserved as the pure language of the Creation.
 But, before Bavel the entire mankind at that time spoke one language, Hebrew, which when traced back leads to the language spoken by Adam.
 This is the language of Creation; this is the language spoken by the Creator, when He literally spoke out the words and the things came into existence.

-How do we know that Hebrew was the language of Creation and all other languages had been corrupted?
+How do we know that Hebrew was the language of Creation, and all other languages had been corrupted?
 The answer is simple.
 All Biblical names starting with Adam through the line of Shem son of Noach have meanings in Hebrew.
 All other names after the confusion of the languages at Bavel through the lines of Yaphet and Ham sons of Noach have no meanings in Hebrew.

+The cousin languages of Hebrew such as Arabic, Aramaic, Acadian and others appear to be corrupted versions of Hebrew, not the other way around as some scholars teach.
 Therefore, the correct pronunciation of the Hebrew letter vav is [v], not waw [w] as in Arabic.
-The influence of the Arabic language into Hebrew (brought in by the Arabic speaking Jewish communities) has made the confusion that the Hebrew letter vav is vocalised as waw [w].
+The influence of the Arabic language into Hebrew (brought in by the Arabic speaking Jewish communities) has made the confusion that the Hebrew letter vav is vocalized as waw [w].

 For the importance of the correct vocalization of ו vav in the Creator’s distinctive Name read the article The Hebrew Yehovah vs. the Roman Yahweh.